-EXCLUSIVE-U.S. to blacklist dozens of Chinese firms including SMIC, sources say
+Exclusive-U.S. to blacklist dozens of Chinese firms including SMIC, sources say

 SMIC is the largest Chinese chip manufacturer but trails Taiwan Semiconductor Manufacturing Co, the industry’s market leader.
 It has sought to build out foundries for the manufacture of computer chips that can compete with TSMC.

-Ties between Washington and Beijing have grown increasingly antagonistic over the past year as the world’s top two economies sparred over Beijing’s handling of the coronavirus outbreak, imposition of a national security law in Hong Kong and rising tensions in the South China Sea.
-(Reporting by David Shepardson and Alexandra Alper; Additional reporting by Humeyra Pamuk, Mike Stone, Karen Freifeld, and Gabriel Crossley; Writing by Humeyra Pamuk; Editing by William Mallard)
+Reporting by David Shepardson and Alexandra Alper; Additional reporting by Humeyra Pamuk, Mike Stone, Karen Freifeld, Gabriel Crossley and Tom Westbrook; Writing by Humeyra Pamuk; Editing by William Mallard

 Our Standards: The Thomson Reuters Trust Principles.